matheussmoreira/matheussmoreira/README.md

 # Hey, I'm Matheus! 👋

 ## About me
-**iOS Engineer** with over 3 years of experience in building and evolving native apps, from initial conception to App Store publication.
+**iOS Engineer** with 5 years of experience in building and evolving native apps, from initial conception to App Store publication.
 Proficient in Swift, UIKit, SwiftUI, MVVM, VIP, VIPER, Combine, and Swift Concurrency, I have worked on projects for major players in the automotive industry (WEG, Honda, and Shell).
 I focus on ensuring broad unit test coverage, applying clean code principles, and creating reusable components.

 Currently, I work as a mid-level iOS engineer at Stefanini, where I have modernized legacy code, mentored a junior developer, and collaborated on technical documentation.
 I have won the Apple´s Swift Student Challenge three times in a row and also lead the volunteer project [Brother Carioca](https://www.instagram.com/brothercarioca/), a program that helps foreigners integrate into Rio de Janeiro’s culture.